Anxiety Attacks vs Panic Attacks: What They Are, and Are They Different?

 The American Psychiatric Association presents statistics showing the percentage of individuals suffering from anxiety disorders in the USA in any given year.
 Studies show that almost 7% of American adults suffer from social anxiety disorder, and 2-3% of adults struggle with panic disorders.

-Anxiety Attacks vs Panic Attacks: What is an Anxiety Attack?
+Anxiety Attacks vs Panic Attacks: What Is an Anxiety Attack?

 An anxiety attack is an emotional response the mind gives to certain situations.
 It is usually connected to anticipating a stressful situation, event, or experience.
 An anxiety attack comes while waiting for something to happen.
 These attacks come with symptoms such as distress, fear, and extreme worry.